frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/rest_api.md

 <!-- add-breadcrumbs -->
 # REST API

-Frappé ships with an HTTP API.
+Frappe ships with an HTTP API.
 There are two parts of this API.

 1. Remote Procedure Calls (RPC)
 2. REST